make2explore/make2explore_YouTube/ESP-Boards/ESP32-CAM/Home-Security-System-using-ESP32CAM-and-Telegram/Readme.md

 -- Download your libraries from their updated source repositories, to avoid any errors.

--- This version of code worked correctly with the libraries given in repo [At the time of upoad].
+-- This version of code worked correctly with the libraries given in repo [At the time of upload].

 -- Project source Code may needs to be changed if there big changes occured in library source codes.